jaydeluca/collector-watcher/README.md

           stable: [metrics, traces]
 ```

+Key principles:
+- **Distributions are tracked separately**: Core and contrib each have their own version directories
+- **Only finalized releases are tracked permanently**: Each release tag gets its own directory
+- **Only ONE snapshot exists at a time**: The latest `-SNAPSHOT` version representing the main branch
-Timestamps and commit SHAs are intentionally excluded so files only change when component metadata or existence changes, making git diffs meaningful.
-Splitting by component type keeps file sizes manageable.
+- **Timestamps excluded**: Files only change when component metadata or existence changes, making git diffs meaningful

 ## GitHub Actions